Venissa de Castro

 I am a proud sister of Delta Phi Epsilon and currently serve as Lead Advisor on the Chapter Advisory Board for the women of the Zeta Epsilon at Carleton University.

 In 2011, I worked countless hours as the marketing coordinator for the 25th Canadian Ultimate Championships.
 It was amazing to help bring together and host over 1500 players from across the country!

 I take great pride in being the team organizer for not one, but two dragon boat teams, the all female Psirens and our co-ed recreational team, the P’sidens.
 I’m so proud to see what I’ve started flourish and develop.
-For the SIXTH year in the row, the Psirens have been awarded the "First to Register" distinction from the Ottawa Dragon Boat Festival.

 I think BIG PICTURE but I know that it’s the tiny detailed logistics that get you there.
 Between the powers of my smart phone, my FranklinCovey planner and Google everything, I’m not intimidated to tackle almost any project.